legendcodermartino1245/ldac-optimization-guide/README.md

 ## 🎧 Step 2: Train Clean LDAC Profile

-Now that Samsung’s override stack is flushed, it’s time to apply your **actual target LDAC profile** — and make Samsung learn it permanently.
+Now that Samsung’s override stack is flushed, it’s time to apply your actual target LDAC profile — and make Samsung learn it permanently.

-> ✅ This is where you configure **Bluetooth Codec Changer (BCC)** to apply the right handshake, and not just rely on GUI feedback.
+✅ This is where you configure **Bluetooth Codec Changer (BCC)** to apply the right handshake — not just rely on GUI feedback.

 ---

 ### ✅ Required BCC Setup Before Training

-Open **Bluetooth Codec Changer** and do the following:

-1. **Enable "Auto Switch on Connect"**
+Before pairing:

+1. **Open Bluetooth Codec Changer (BCC)**
-2. Tap "Codec Profile" and select your target:
+2. Tap **"Codec Profile"** and select your target:
    - `LDAC`
    - `44.1 kHz`
    - `16-bit`
    - `990 kbps (Fixed)`

-3. (Optional but recommended)
+3. *(Optional but recommended)*
-   **Enable Intermediate Profile Switching**:
+   Leave **2-Step Switching disabled** — enabling it before connection may desync or stall the handshake.
+   Instead, use Intermediate Profiles **manually once connected** if needed:
    - Intermediate 1: `SBC`
    - Intermediate 2: `LDAC 16-bit / 606 kbps`

-> 🧠 This two-step switch improves reliability and prevents Samsung from caching the wrong LDAC profile too early.
+🧠 BCC's **Auto Switch on Connect** cannot be pre-enabled before the device connects —
+You must **toggle it manually via the notification** after the headphones are paired and connected.

 ---

 ### ✅ Training Steps (Now With BCC Active)

 1. **Power off headphones**

-2. **Turn on and connect via Bluetooth Settings (not Quick Settings / NFC)**
+2. **Turn on and connect via Bluetooth Settings**
+   *(Do not use Quick Settings or NFC)*

+3. Once connected:
+   - Open BCC
+   - **Manually toggle "Auto Switch on Connect" from the notification**
-3. Let **BCC auto-apply** your LDAC profile
+   - BCC will now apply your selected LDAC profile
-   *(Wait 2–3 seconds to ensure it's active — check via `dumpsys` or trusted playback app)*
+     *(Wait ~2–3 seconds to ensure it’s active — verify via `dumpsys` or trusted playback app)*

 4. **Start playback using UAPP / Neutron / Poweramp**

-5. **Let audio play for 15 seconds minimum**
+5. **Let audio play for at least 15 seconds**

 6. **Power off the headphones while LDAC is active**

-> 🔒 This stores your clean profile in:
-> - 🎧 Sony firmware session memory
-> - 📱 Samsung’s override stack

 ---

+🔒 This stores your clean profile in:

+- 🎧 **Sony firmware session memory**
+- 📱 **Samsung’s override stack**

-💡 From now on, this **exact LDAC profile will auto-apply on all future reconnects** — even without Developer Options or BCC.
+💡 From now on, this exact LDAC profile will auto-apply on all future reconnects — even without Developer Options or BCC.

 ---

-> ✅ This stores your custom LDAC profile into:
+✅ This stores your custom LDAC profile into:

-> - 🎧 **Sony’s headset session memory** (if powered off during LDAC)
+- 🎧 **Sony’s headset session memory** *(if powered off during LDAC)*
-> - 📱 **Samsung’s override memory** (used on all future reconnects)
+- 📱 **Samsung’s override memory** *(used on all future reconnects)*

 On the next reconnect, Samsung will automatically apply **your trained LDAC profile** — completely bypassing the default `96 kHz / 32-bit` override.